pgillet/my-resume/webcontent/index.md

 **Data Engineer**
 :date: From August 2023 to -
 :round_pushpin: Toulouse, France
 :office: [Exotrail](https://www.exotrail.com)
-Exotrail is a space service company from Palaiseau, Ile-de-France, France, founded in 2017.
+_Type of business or sector_: Exotrail is a space service company :rocket: from Palaiseau, Ile-de-France, France, founded in 2017.
 The company produces electric propulsion systems used in smallsats.
 It also develops an orbital transfer vehicle - the SpaceVan - for smallsats.
-_Type of business or sector_: new space :rocket:
 _Main activities & responsibilities_: DevOps engineering mostly, I don't really do data engineering yet...But data is coming!
 `DevOps`